| THE

 dictionary.
 Keith and I will celebrate our 11th wedding

+anniversary in November.
 And yes, I'd like to

 think I've had something to do with Keith's success.
 Although I

 can't take the credit for his amazing brain.
+And his fame has

 certainly changed things around the Baker household.